 A great day out, and proof that poor weather doesn’t mean staying indoors.

-Meanwhile, back in Tobermory we toasted another wonderful trip to Mull.
+Meanwhile, back in Tobermory we toasted another wonderful trip to the fabulous Isle of Mull.

 And no, the boy wasn’t allowed to toast the trip with a Baileys.